narner/MyWebsite/content/notes/Objective-C Review for Swift Developers - June 26, 2020.md

  [@matt](https://twitter.com/mattt) wrote an excellent [post on NSHipster](https://nshipster.com/equality/) on the topic of equality in Objective-C; I'll briefly summarize some of they key points of it here.

+&nbsp;

 In Objective-C, using the == operator checks to see if two objects point to the same location in memory; in other words, whether or not they have the same identity. isEqual, in its base implementation, simply tests for whether objects have the same identity in the same way that == does.

+&nbsp;

 In the code below (from the NSHipster post), we have two objects, a and b.
-They are distinct objects that occupy distinct places in memory - they, therefore, do not have the same identity, and are not equal to each other. &nbsp;
+They are distinct objects that occupy distinct places in memory - they, therefore, do not have the same identity, and are not equal to each other.

+&nbsp;

 ```objective-c
 NSObject *a = [NSObject new];